hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-ext-iam.md

 ### 4. Grant the user permission to the wallet

 Once the user and wallet have been successfully created, the permissions can be created giving the user access to the wallet.
-This action is accomplished by invoking the `POST /wallets/{walletId}/uma-permissions` endpoint on the agent.
+This can be done by invoking the `POST /wallets/{walletId}/uma-permissions` endpoint on the agent.

 ```bash
 curl -X 'POST' \